sciserver/SciScript-R/README.md

 # SciScript-R

-## R libraries for SciScript, Jupyter Notebooks
+## R libraries for Jupyter Notebooks

 ### Cloning the code locally: